kuj0210/IoT-Pet-Home-System/.README/Notes/DB_Query_description.md

 ### 2-2. %%%%%User<br/>
 (%%%%% is platform's name. not NULL(NaN))<br/>

 First, we must check whether the tables exist.
-Therefore use the querys below.
+Therefore use the queries below.

 ```
 select * from kakaoUser; # This query is used to kakao-talk platform.